 This research uses resources of the Oak Ridge Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC05-00OR22725.

-FFT is part of ICL's involvment in the Exascale Computing Project (ECP).
+heFFTe is part of ICL's involvement in the Exascale Computing Project (ECP).
 The ECP was established with the goals of maximizing the benefits of high-performance computing (HPC) for the United States and accelerating the development of a capable exascale computing ecosystem.
 Exascale refers to computing systems at least 50 times faster than the nation’s most powerful supercomputers in use today.

 The ECP is a collaborative effort of two U.S. Department of Energy organizations – the Office of Science (DOE-SC) and the National Nuclear Security Administration (NNSA).